 Create complimentary content

-Content curation is what drives so much of social media so looking at new ways of re-presenting your own content alongside other third party content is a powerful way of carving out a brand identity.
+Content curation is what drives so much of social media so looking at new ways of repurposing your own content alongside other third-party content is a powerful way of carving out a brand identity.
 By mixing your content in with that from other individuals, organisations and businesses you can also start to build networks and encourage engagement with your potential audience.

 Update your content

 Whether or not you create evergreen content, many of your videos will become dated after a time.
-If they were successful first time round, then think about ways you can update them.
+If they were successful first time around, then think about ways you can update them.
 You might want to change or update the animation or motion graphics in them, or perhaps change the soundtrack.
 Maybe you just want to repackage the content in a different way.
-With lengthy software demos or training videos for example you might want to serialise them before putting them on YouTube.
-Alternatively you could create a yearly ‘showreel’ with your best content, something we’ve been doing here at Aspect for some time.
+With lengthy software demos or training videos, for example, you might want to serialise them before putting them on YouTube.
+Alternatively, you could create a yearly ‘showreel’ with your best content, something we’ve been doing here at Aspect for some time.

 The huge amount of orphan content across the web is perhaps not entirely unsurprising, given the vast quantities of content being uploaded every day.
 That being said, with the right planning and marketing activation strategy in place, it is avoidable.
 Taking the time to treat each piece of content with the time and attention it deserves will see ROI increase and orphan content become a thing of the past.